 We meet the CDC requirements to operate based on their decision tree.
-We’ve had countless discussions and brainstorms with our medical director (Dr. Morris at Blue Ridge Community Health), other directors in our industry, and members of the health department, and we’ve run through endless “what if” scenarios to leave no stone unturned.
+We’ve had countless discussions and brainstorms with our medical director (Dr. Andrew Morris at Blue Ridge Community Health), other directors in our industry, and members of the health department, and we’ve run through endless “what if” scenarios to leave no stone unturned.

 Adventure Treks has always been a small-group program, meaning our students already spend the majority of time in groups of 30 or fewer people.
 This year, we are reducing group size to 16 students and five instructors, with backcountry groupings of eight students and two instructors.
 This also means that under the new guidelines, the changes we’ll have to make are far less radical than the changes other, larger organizations would have to implement.
 Our trip groups have always essentially been quarantined in the wilderness from the outside world, anyway!

 After all this… we realized that we can meet those guidelines, and of any program we can think of , it won’t be that hard to make Adventure Treks still feel like Adventure Treks.
 Only the scenery (and the humidity) will change, as we will only be operating in the Blue Ridge Mountains of North Carolina.

 Why not just close for the summer?